sontungexpt/url-open/README.md

 ## Features

-- Highlight all urls in the buffer and highlight url that can be opened when cursor move over it
+- Automatically detect and highlight all URLs within the text content and provide visual cues when hovering over clickable URLs.
-- Open the url under cursor include markdown link (e.g. `https://github.com/sontungexpt/url-open`)
+- Open the URLs under the cursor, including the Markdown link (e.g. `https://github.com/sontungexpt/url-open`).
-- Open the github page of neovim plugin name under cursor (e.g. `Plug 'nvim-lua/plenary.nvim'`, "sontungexpt/url-open")
+- Open the GitHub page for the Neovim plugin mentioned under the cursor (e.g. `Plug 'nvim-lua/plenary.nvim'`, "sontungexpt/url-open").
-- Open the npm package in package.json (e.g. `"lodash": "^4.17.21",`)
+- Easily open the npm package specified in the package.json file. (e.g. `"lodash": "^4.17.21",`).
-- Support brew formula, and cask
+- Extend support for recognized formats, including brew formulas and casks.
-- Support deep pattern (disabled by default) to match with url below
+- Provide an optional deep pattern matching feature, which can be enabled, to accurately identify and handle various URL formats, such as:
   - http://example.com
   - https://www.example.com
   - ftp://ftp.example.com